ecao77/cgrass/README.md

 # Cordgrass

-This repository contains the code for the cordgrass fluid simulation.
-The purpose of the simulation is to model the movement of cordgrass under storm surge fluid flows, characterized by high fluid velocity and water levels, to compare the capabilities of different naturally occurring height-density combinations of cordgrass meadows in salt marshes.
+This repository contains the code for a fluid simulation relating to cordgrass, a plant found in salt marshes and estuaries.
+The simulation models the movement of cordgrass under storm surge fluid flows (high fluid velocity and water levels) to compare the flow-reducing, anti-erosion abilities of cordgrass meadows with different biologically realistic height-density combinations.

 ### File Structure